IELTS Cue Card Sample 484 - Describe a useful piece of electronic equipment

 [ Written by - Lucy Marris (2016): Careers Adviser (UK), TEFL teacher (Vietnam) ]

 Presently, it is almost impossible to do without a laptop for an undergraduate student like me.
-So, recently I have bought a Dell Inspiron 17 7000 Series Laptop for my ordinary use from the money my dad gave am and the savings from my part-time job at a bar.
+So, recently I have bought a Dell Inspiron 17 7000 Series Laptop for my ordinary use of the money my dad gave am and the savings from my part-time job at a bar.

 This a highly useful electronic device for me.
 It helps me in great ways.
 The outlook and design of the laptop are extremely beautiful and the operating system has been improved.
 This is a great piece for gaming as well.
 The design of this laptop comes with forged aluminium.
 Moreover, the laptop screen does not irritate eyes and the backlit keyboard helps to work in lower lighting condition.
 The touch display is made with Corning Gorilla Glass and it has made it stronger than the other brands with a smooth touchscreen.
 The excellent sound quality truly impresses me when I listen to music on this machine.

-I was in trouble while using the laptop in the primary stage due to my ignorance on how to use a touch screen.
+I was in trouble while using the laptop in the primary stage due to my ignorance on how to use a touchscreen.
 But gradually I developed skills and find it interesting to work by touching the screen.
 Besides, I was not familiar with the backlit keyboard and now it seems interesting.
 I can work even in dark.
 No chances for frequent mistakes while working in a darker room.
 The large display is another blessing for me.
 Earlier, I used a desktop which had a 14-inch CRT monitor.
 So, everything appeared smaller in size and shape.
 But the experience has changed completely with the 17-inch display.
 Though I was unable to smoothly operate the laptop for the first two or three days, I have learnt everything within a very short time.

 I have been using the laptop for around one and a half months.
 By this time, I have been habituated to use it randomly.
 Even I am taking the laptop at my classes for presentations.
 A few months ago I asked my dad to buy me a desktop computer because my existing computer could not provide me with the required level of performances.
-It was too slow to run and even took unusually longer time to open the word processor.
-If I got connected with the internet, the situations turned worst.
+It was too slow to run and even took an unusually long time to open the word processor.
+If I got connected to the internet, the situations turned worst.
 The machine turned non-responsive.
 Considering all the issues, I decided to buy a new computer for me.
 Surprisingly, I found that the price of the Dell laptop I just bought was within my budget and thus I bought this laptop from Dell and it was the latest model.
 Though it comes with a warranty for three years, I am careful in its use.

 This laptop I recently bought is highly useful for me.
 Most of the times, I watch movies on it.
-The screen resolution is of the top standard and comes with a perfect sound quality.
+The screen resolution is the top standard and comes with perfect sound quality.
 Moreover, I no longer have to worry about the backup time as it has a good charging backup (up to around 7 hours).
 So, the tensions to save the documents frequently are gone.
 The lightweight of this piece is also helpful for me.
 I can carry it easily on my shoulder if I have any presentations in the class.
 Considering all such aspects, this is a very helpful electronic equipment for me.

 Part 3 – Two-way discussion/ Detail discussion: